Taking Entries in Person |

 - Orange or salmon, one spike

-- Red or rose, one spike
+- Red, pink or rose, one spike

 - Lavender or violet, one spike